kyuQee/kyuqee.github.io/posts/math-for-quant-part-1.md

 High school curricula typically introduce basic probability concepts; however, probability theory applied in financial mathematics and statistics requires significantly advanced techniques.
 To enhance my understanding and proficiency, I will undertake an in-depth exploration of probability theory, encompassing distributions such as Binomial, Gaussian, and Poisson, as well as concepts including random variables, sigma algebras, and probability spaces.

 This is by no means a proper text, or learning resource.
 This is simply what **I would've wanted to read**, when I was getting started with these topics.
-Here are the resources I used to learn these topics (still learning, but more less understood the basics).
+Here are the resources I used to learn these topics (still learning, but more or less understood the basics).

 ## Resources